aoberoi/opentok-titanium/documentation/subscriber.md

 *  _props_ (Dictionary) _optional_ - Properties of Ti.UI.View that are inherited by the VideoView (See [Appcelerator Docs](http://docs.appcelerator.com/titanium/latest/index.html#!/api/Titanium.UI.View))

 Returns: (VideoView)

-### close()

-Disconnects the Subscriber from the Session.
-The SubscriberViews associated with this Subscriber will now be invalid and should be removed from the UI.

 ## Properties